bcgov/jag-lcrb-carla-public/README.md

 - Docker
 - A familiarity with Jenkins

-Microsoft Dynamics Instance
+Microsoft Dynamics, SharePoint
 ---------------------------
 A MS Dynamics instance containing the necessary solution files is required.
+A SharePoint connection is optional.
+If no SharePoint connection is available then file operations will not be executed.

-Define the following secrets in your development environment:
+Define the following secrets in your development environment (secrets or environment variables):
 1. DYNAMICS_NATIVE_ODATA_URI: The URI to the Dynamics Web API endpoint.
-Example:  `https://<hostname>/<tenant name>/api/data/v8.2/`
+Example:  `https://<hostname>/<tenant name>/api/data/v8.2/`.
+This URI can be a proxy.
+2. DYNAMICS_NATIVE_ODATA_URI: The native URI to the Dynamics Web API endpoint, in other words as the server identifies itself in responses to WebAPI requests.
+Do not put a proxy URI here.
+3. SSG_USERNAME: API gateway username, if using an API gateway
+4. SSG_PASSWORD: API gateway password, if using an API gateway
+5. DYNAMICS_AAD_TENANT_ID: ADFS Tenant ID, if using ADFS authentication.
+Leave blank if using an API gateway
+6. DYNAMICS_SERVER_APP_ID_URI: ADFS Server App ID URI.
+Leave blank if using an API gateway
+7. DYNAMICS_CLIENT_ID: Public Key for the ADFS Enterprise Application app registration.
+Leave blank if using an API gateway
+8. SHAREPOINT_ODATA_URI: Endpoint to be used for SharePoint, exclusive of _api.
+Can be a proxy.
+Leave blank if not using SharePoint.
+9. SHAREPOINT_NATIVE_BASE_URI:  The SharePoint URI as configured in SharePoint.
+Do not set to a proxy.
+10. SHAREPOINT_SSG_USERNAME, SHAREPOINT_SSG_PASSWORD - optional API Gateway credentials for SharePoint
+11. SharePoint may also use the same ADFS credentials as Dynamics.
+If that is to be used, leave all SSG parameters empty or undefined.

 Local Instance of SQL Server
 ----------------------------